 Popular belief is that Vishnu is a future Buddha after Natha.
-Therefore Vishnu always has had a high ranking within the deities worshipped by the Sri Lankans.
+Therefore Vishnu always has had a high ranking among the deities worshipped by the Sri Lankans.

-According to recorded history the temple and the Devalaya (Shrine) was built by King Dappula I (Dappula-sen) during the 7th century.
-In 1587 a Portuguese army led by Thome de Sonza attacked this sacred city destroying plundering any valuables in the places of worship.
-But King Rajasinghe II (1635 – 1687) of the Kandyan Kingdom managed to free the Matara from the enemy and the built a Devale at Devinuwara for deity Vishnu.
+According to recorded history, the temple and the Devalaya (Shrine) were built by King Dappula I (Dappula-sen) during the 7th century.
+In 1587 a Portuguese army led by Thome de Sonza attacked this sacred city destroying and plundering any valuables in the places of worship.
+But King Rajasinghe II (1635 – 1687) of the Kandyan Kingdom managed to free the Matara from the enemy and built a Devale at Devinuwara for the deity Vishnu.

-The Devalaya (shrine) dedicated to Deity Vishnu draws devotees from around the country throughout the year, specially during the Esala Poya Period (month of July).
+The Devalaya (shrine) dedicated to Deity Vishnu draws devotees from around the country throughout the year, especially during the Esala Poya Period (month of July).

 Map of Devinuwara Upulvan (Vishnu) Devalaya